CrossRef/event-data-user-guide/event-data-manual.md

 - openness of all processes and data
 - aggregators - not doing that
 - audience
-- full details reference blogs/ site

 ## NISO

+Crossref Event Data was developed alongside the National Information Standards Organisation (NISO) Altmetrics Data Quality Code of Conduct and Crossref participated in the working group to form the recommendations.
+CED aims to follow all of the recommendations.

+[Appendix: NISO Altmetrics Data Quality Code of Conduct](#niso-appendix) answers every point in the Code of Conduct, making reference to detail in this manual.

+For the purposes of NISO compliance, Crossref Event Data serves both as an 'altmetric data provider' in that it generates some Event Data (e.g. the 'Crossref Related' source) and an 'altmetric data aggreator' in that it collects, processea and makes available Event Data through its APIs.

+The current status of the NISO Code of Conduct is *Draft for Public Comment* and you can find more information on the [NISO Altmetrics Initiative site](http://www.niso.org/topics/tl/altmetrics_initiative).
+See the [Roadmap](#roadmap) section for details on when CED will be compliant.

 TODO

- - CED close participation
- - meet all recommendations
+- ISBN
- - whole document answers NISO complicance questions
- - specific points answered in the appendix

 ## What is an Event? {#what-is-event}

 The world of Event Data is varied, and CED aims to capture data from as wide a range of sources as possible.
-An 'ideal' event can be described as
+An event can be described as

-> an action that occurs that concerns a Research Object
+> an action that occurs concerning a Research Object that has a DOI

-However the types of events, and they way in which they can be collected, are varied.
+However the types of events that occur are varied.
 Here are some examples:

 - someone tweeted mentioning a DOI
 - someone liked an article on Facebook
 - a reference to an article was added to Wikipedia using its DOI

+Data is collected from a range of services and the information we have access to is as varied as the types of events that occur

-Just as the events are varied, so too are the methods we can use to collect them.
-We can capture and represent an individual tweet but Facebook only gives us access to a count of how many times a DOI has been liked.
-Wikipedia also poses an interesting challenge because a reference can be added or removed, so depending when you query the system, a reference may or may not exist.
+ - we can capture and represent an individual tweet that mentions a DOI on Twitter
+ - Facebook only gives us access to a count of how many times a DOI has been liked at a given point in time
+ - Wikipedia poses an interesting challenge because a reference can be added or removed, so depending when you query the system, a reference may or may not exist

 There are also different types of data consumers who want to see different levels of detail:

-- an author wants to know if article was mentioned on twitter
+- an author wants to know if article was mentioned on Twitter
 - a bibliometrician wants to know what time of day people tweet about DOIs
 - a Wikipedian wants to know how often DOI references are removed from articles

 For this reason, we represent Events in two layers: Relations and Deposits.

-### Relations
+## Relations

 A Relation is a single piece of information that concerns a research object.
 Examples include: